UCSBCarpentry/2022-04-06-ucsb-r-geospatial/setup.md

 > ## macOS - Install with Packages (Beginner)
 >
 > The simplest way to install these geospatial libraries is to install the latest version of [Kyng Chaos's pre-built package](http://www.kyngchaos.com/software/frameworks) for GDAL Complete.
 Be aware that several other libraries are also installed, including the UnixImageIO, SQLite3, and `NumPy`.
+Please install all items in the package.
 >
 > After downloading the package in the link above, you will need to double-click the cardbord box icon to complete the installation.
-Depending on your security settings, you may get an error message about "unidentified developers".
-You can enable the installation by following [these instructions](https://kb.wisc.edu/page.php?id=25443) for installing programs from unidentified developers.
+Depending on your security settings, you may get a warning message about "unidentified developers", but you may continue with the installation.
+Please [contact us](mailto:library-collaboratory@ucsb.edu) or attend the workshop install party if you need help enabling the installation.
 >
 {: .solution}

 > ## macOS - Install with Homebrew (Advanced)
 >
-> Alternatively, participants who are comfortable with the command line can install the geospatial libraries individually using [homebrew](https://brew.sh):
+> Alternatively, participants who are comfortable with the command line can install the geospatial libraries individually using [homebrew](https://brew.sh).
+> We do not have the expertise to provide assistance on your installation using this method.
 >
 >~~~
 >$ brew tap osgeo/osgeo4mac && brew tap --repair